Jtboone1/Mern-Stack-Boilerplate/README.md

 Just trying to work with different web technologies in sort of a mock full stack application.
 Tried to implement boilerplate for a full MERN (MongoDB Express React Node) example.
-This app actually do anything.
+This app doesn't actually do anything.